cmc-corpora/cmc-corpora.github.io/content/post/organizing-a-cmc-corpora-event/index.md

 continuity's sake – include people from the scientific comitee of previous conferences of the series.

-The conference language is English.
-All submissions are peer-reviewed independently by two members of the scientific committee.
+The **conference language is English**.
+All **submissions are peer-reviewed** independently by two members of the **scientific committee**.
 Reviews are assigned to reviewers by the scientific chairs.

 The scientific chairs make sure that submissions accepted for the conference as result of the review process represent projects from different countries and on CMC and social media discourse in different languages.

-Each conference has a volume of proceedings which is made available online together with the conference and which includes all submissions which have been accepted for the conference.
+Each conference has a volume of **proceedings** which is made available online together with the conference and which includes all submissions which have been accepted for the conference.
 The proceedings are openly accessible.
 The local organizers make sure that the proceedings remain accessible persistently.

-It is expected that the organizing institution is able to finance travel and accomodation for one international keynote speaker.
+It is expected that the organizing institution is able to finance travel and accomodation for one international **keynote speaker**.
 A cmccorpora conference typically has two keynote talks given by one local keynote speaker (= from the country where the conference takes place) and one international speaker.

-Besides the scientific comitee there is an organization committee with members nominated by the local organizers.
+Besides the scientific comitee there is an **organization committee** with members nominated by the local organizers.

-Roadmap for organizing the conference:
+## Roadmap for organizing the conference

-* The local organizers report to the steering committee early in advance about their plans for local organization (venue, program structure, accommodation) in the format of a concise exposé (An example for an exposé of a previous conference is attached).
+1. The local organizers report to the steering committee early in advance about their plans for local organization (venue, program structure, accommodation) in the format of a concise exposé (An example for an exposé of a previous conference is attached).
 Open issues will be discussed with the steering committee via skype or email.
 The exposé should include suggestions for a conference date (or dates) which fit for the local organizers and their institution.

-* After (1) is finished, the steering committee and the local organizers cooperatively nominate the scientific chairs for the conference and define dates and formats for submission, reviewing, notifications, and for the publication of the online proceedings.
+1. After (1) is finished, the steering committee and the local organizers cooperatively nominate the scientific chairs for the conference and define dates and formats for submission, reviewing, notifications, and for the publication of the online proceedings.

-* The scientific chairs create a call for papers for the conference.
+1. The scientific chairs create a call for papers for the conference.

-* The local organizers set up a conference website with the call for papers, important dates, the list of committee members and at least preliminary local information (venue, travel, etc.) which may later be expanded.
+1. The local organizers set up a conference website with the call for papers, important dates, the list of committee members and at least preliminary local information (venue, travel, etc.) which may later be expanded.

 The steering committee is involved as a partner in general aspects of planning the conference while the main responsibility for the overall organization of the event is with the local organizers and the responsibility for the scientific organization is with the scientific chairs.

-Further aspects which the local organizers may wish to address in the exposé:
+## Further aspects which the local organizers may wish to address in the exposé

 * The program & schedule of the conference is made available on the conference website as early in advance as possible.